 There are many ways in which to measure poverty, but if we were to look at the Human Development Index produced by the UNDP, the United States is in the top 10 countries globally, whereas Nicaragua, the Philippines, and India rank between 116 and 132 (“medium” human development).
 The following map, published by Gallup, provides a good visual for where extreme poverty is more prevalent in the world today:

 Anecdotally, my personal experiences have given life to these statistics.
 In the Philippines, for example, I have known children who were kept in jail for no reason other than the fact that the police could not locate anyone who would care for them if released.
 In India, I have visited orphanages where the best-case scenario for each of the girls aging-out at 18 is an arranged marriage.
 In Senegal, I met hundreds of "talibe" street children who were owned by their marabout, forced to beg every day on the streets as part of their religious discipleship.

-Moreover, it is indisputable that our resources accomplish more in other parts of the world.
+Moreover, our resources accomplish more in other parts of the world.
 In Nicaragua and in the Philippines, for example, the complete living and educational expenses of a college student averages only $150 per month.
 In the U.S., the costs are substantially higher.
 I can support about 20 college students abroad for the same cost that I have paid for a single student in the U.S.